git-todi/7wonders/README.md

 Play a game of 7wonders, take pictures of your board and let the computer tell you the final score!

+If you just want to see an example of the code, have a look at game_01 - a fully evaluated game.

 # Instructions
 What needs to be done to run the script 7wonders.py: